 The Women's Institute Movement in Britain started in 1915 with the first WI formed in Llanfair PG, Wales.
 During the First World War the WI was formed to encourage countrywomen

 to get involved in growing and preserving food to help to increase the

 supply of food to the war-torn nation.

 The first WI in Oxfordshire was Kelmscott WI formed in 1916 (since closed in 1992).
 The oldest WIs currently still flourishing in Oxfordshire, and formed in 1918, are Steeple Aston WI, Clanfield WI, Wolvercote WI, Milton-under-Wychwood WI, Cassington WI and Burford & Fulbrook WI.
 The Federation was formed in 1919.
-Our newest WI, Freeland WI, was formed in Mary 2014 and is based in Freeland near Witney.

 There have been some well known names heading up the Oxfordshire Federation over the years.
 From 1923-1925 Mrs John Buchan, wife of the author John Buchan, was the President of the Federation while Miss Ashhurst (pictured) was the Chairman.
 Glady Ashhurst was the daughter of the Squire of Waterstock, near Waterperry, and when he died in 1929, she followed him as the owner of the estate and continued living in Waterstock House.
 In 1924 she founded Waterstock & Waterperry WI which eventually became the Waterstock & Tiddington WI of today.
 In 1948 Glashys Ashhurst made the decision to leave Waterstock House and to hand over the running of the estate to her nephew and she moved to one of the cottages in the village.
 A year later, after she died the cottages were sold off.